AnthonyCxx/Notes-and-Writeups/C#/ObjectOrientedProgramming/Inheritence.md

         public void Destroy();
     }

-    class Block: IPlaceable, IDestroyable   //a block is an object which can be created and destroyed {
+    //The base class, 'Block', that inherits from the interfaces 'IPlaceable' and 'IDestroyable' class Block : IPlaceable, IDestroyable   //a block is an object which can be created and destroyed {
         //Name of the block
         public string Name { get; init; }